ElemeFE/element/examples/docs/en-US/input.md

 ### Sizes

-:::demo Add `size` attribute to change the size of Input.
-In addition to the default size, there are three other options: `large`, `small` and `mini`.
+Add `size` attribute to change the size of Input.
+In addition to the default size, there are three other options: `medium`, `small` and `mini`.

 ```html
 <div class="demo-input-size">
   <el-input